ismetozkan/ismetozkan/README.md

 - 👋 Hi, I’m @ismetozkan
-- 👀 I’m interested in C, php, python and also programming MCU boards with C.
+- 👀 I’m working on HTML, CSS, JavaScript, Laravel and I also interested in Machine Learning with Python, RaspberryPi and MCU boards with C.
-- 🌱 I’m currently learning laravel framework
+- 🌱 I’m currently learning Svelte

 - 📫 ismetozkan32@hotmail.com

 <!---